-So to quit technology is a big ask, but there are certainly ways to combat attention span deterioration.
-And the first step is–as always–is acceptance.
+So quitting technology is a big ask, but there are certainly ways to combat attention span deterioration.
+And the first step is–as always–acceptance.
 Accept that we cannot and will not know everything.

 The earlier we recognize that, the sooner we’ll have better attention spans than goldfish again.